 The kids are becoming ill.
-We are creeping up on an anniversary & I will push through but already Keva has begun to wheeze & have bronchospasms.
+We are creeping up on an anniversary & I will push through but already Youngest has begun to wheeze & have bronchospasms.
 Fortunately, the twins only have a bit of congestion and the occasional sneeze/cough so far.

 Regardless, my oldest was home and we needed to get a tree and get it decorated before he goes to his Dad’s for the holiday.
 Enjoy the photos- we even got a full family shot!
 Happy holidays!